School Water Education Program

-45-60 min lesson covering: where drinking water comes from, watershed science, storm water pollution prevention, and water conservation.
+45-60 min lesson covering where drinking water comes from, watershed science, storm water pollution prevention, and water conservation.
 Our in-class lessons feature videos about Solano County water, highlighting each city's drinking water sources and watershed.
-Click here to view the elementary version.
-Click here to view the secondary and adult version.

-A two-day lesson and lab where students learn about the origin of tap vs. bottled water, including the environmental and health impacts of bottled water.
-Students bring in samples of tap and bottle water and conduct various water quality tests to determine the overall quality of both samples.
+A two-day lesson and lab where students learn about the origin of tap versus bottled water, including the environmental and health impacts of bottled water.
+Students bring in samples of tap and bottled water and conduct various water quality tests to compare the quality of both samples.
 Click here to see a video.

 Dunnell Nature Center Field Trips (K-5)

 Two-hour field trip at the Dunnell Nature Center in Fairfield.
 Students learn about local water resources in an outdoor setting.